Morikoi/asteroid-blaster/docs/index.md

 > Modern application development and deployment with microservices and cloud-native technologies require a new approach beyond traditional metrics monitoring.
 >
-> Collecting all types of events helps answer known questions, a
+> Collecting all types of events helps answer known questions, and identify unknown unknowns.
+>
+> Who knew that a